brianglass/anastasis/files/26_september.md

 I consider the judgement and I quail, for, wretch that I am, I have done deeds of shame, and I ask, all-praised Mother of God: Before the night of death overtakes me, turn me back, guiding me to the way of repentance, that with thanksgiving I may worship and hymn your measureless power and your divine assistance, All-holy Bride of God, as you in­tercede with Christ God for what I ask of you: that there may be given me pardon of sins and his great mercy.

-<span style="color:red">Selection at the Polyeleos.</span>
+<span style="color:red">Selection at the Polyeleos. </span>

 <span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">The firmament.
-Alleluia.</span>
+Alleluia. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">The heavens declare the glory of God, and<span style="mso-spacerun: yes">  </span>the firmament proclaims the work of his hands.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">The heavens declare the glory of God, and  the firmament proclaims the work of his hands. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">The heavens will confess your wonders, O Lord.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">The heavens will confess your wonders, O Lord. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Instead of your fathers your sons have been born.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Instead of your fathers your sons have been born. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">You will establish them as rulers over all the earth.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">You will establish them as rulers over all the earth. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">For God’s mighty men of the earth are greatly exalted.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">For God’s mighty men of the earth are greatly exalted. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">The God of gods has spoken and summoned the earth.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">The God of gods has spoken and summoned the earth. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">From the rising of the sun to its setting, praised be the name of the Lord.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">From the rising of the sun to its setting, praised be the name of the Lord. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">His lightnings have lit up the world.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">His lightnings have lit up the world. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">And the heavens have proclaimed his justice.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">And the heavens have proclaimed his justice. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">And all the peoples have seen his glory.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">And all the peoples have seen his glory. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Rulers of Juda are their leaders.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Rulers of Juda are their leaders. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Rulers of Zaboulon rulers of Nephalim.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Rulers of Zaboulon rulers of Nephalim. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">God has reigned over the nations.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">God has reigned over the nations. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">God is glorified in the assembly of the saints.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">God is glorified in the assembly of the saints. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Great and terrible he is to all those round about him.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Great and terrible he is to all those round about him. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Offer to the Lord families of nations,</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Offer to the Lord families of nations, </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Offer to the Lord glory and honour.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Offer to the Lord glory and honour. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Proclaim his glory among the nations.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Proclaim his glory among the nations. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Say among the nations that the Lord is king.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Say among the nations that the Lord is king. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Their sound has gone out into all the earth, and their words to the ends of the world.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Their sound has gone out into all the earth, and their words to the ends of the world. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">He has put in them the words of his lips.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">He has put in them the words of his lips. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">And he gave them countries of nations, and they inherited labours of peoples.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">And he gave them countries of nations, and they inherited labours of peoples. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">God has stood in the assembly of gods, in the midst he will judge gods.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">God has stood in the assembly of gods, in the midst he will judge gods. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Offer to the Lord, sons of God, offer to the Lord glory to his name.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Offer to the Lord, sons of God, offer to the Lord glory to his name. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">He has subdued peoples to us, and nations beneath our feet.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">He has subdued peoples to us, and nations beneath our feet. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Great is our God, and great his strength.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Great is our God, and great his strength. </span>

 <span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">He will give power and might to his people.
-Blessed be God.</span>
+Blessed be God. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Glory.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Glory. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Let us worship the Father, and let us glorify the Son, and let us all praise together the all holy Spirit, crying out and saying: All holy Trinity, save us all.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Let us worship the Father, and let us glorify the Son, and let us all praise together the all holy Spirit, crying out and saying: All holy Trinity, save us all. </span>

-<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Both now.</span>
+<span style="mso-bidi-font-size: 10.0pt; mso-fareast-font-family: MS Mincho">Both now. </span>

 <span style="mso-fareast-font-family:&quot;MS Mincho&quot;">Your people, O Christ, brings your Mother to intercede; at her entreaties grant us your pity, O Good one, that we may glorify you, who dawned for us from the grave.</span>